jaygajera100/canada-wellbeing-insights/README.md

 Screenshots of visual reports

-Power BI file: Quality of Life.pbix
+Power BI file: [Quality of Life.pbix]

-Video overview: Quality of Life.mp4

 🧠 Conclusion
 Using data from Statistics Canada, we visualized quality of life indicators across major domains—ranging from economic well-being and healthcare to social inclusion and environmental sustainability.
 The resulting dashboard serves as a comprehensive tool for understanding and improving the Canadian quality of life.